kibagateaux/Djinnii/README.md

 "Play Day" serves 2 functions:
   Review each event and alter stats table, etc
-  Educate user on activity and
+  Educate user on their activity lifecycles

+App Features
+  Scrollable multiple days
+  More monsterous Djinn

 Code Features
   walk function to handle nested activities in "place"s Seriously need to normalize data structures on backend also important to add geolocation to all possible data, even double checking Moves data